 GNBA initiated the opening of a Polish office in 1993 with Henryk Dedo who remains its Director today.
 The two ministries operate independently yet a strong bond still exists.

 1995 saw the retirement of David Oram.
 He was followed by Directors Sam Gordon, Nick Thompson and Derek Stringer who continued teaching the Bible on the air waves, around the UK and beyond.

 In January 2006 GNBA received a generous legacy enabling the purchase of its own property in Ranskill, Nottinghamshire.
 When Derek Stringer retired after ten years of service to GNBA he was succeeded by current Director, Tom Ward.

 In 2018 the decision was taken to sell the property in Ranskill.
 This both released capital to sustain the ministry and, by moving the office to Manchester, increased the opportunities to connect with other ministries and organisations.
-Today Good News Broadcasting Association continues to produce Christian radio programmes week by week from its base in Ranskill.
-Please pray for us as we look to the future and meet the challenges ahead, that God will continue to use GNBA to teach the Bible through radio and to change hearts and lives.
+Today Good News Broadcasting Association continues to produce Christian radio programmes, podcasts and videos week by week from this base in Manchester.
+Please pray for us as we look to the future and meet the challenges ahead, that God will continue to use GNBA to teach the Bible through media and to change hearts and lives.